 So you may want to skip it and go straight from Platres to Limassol (it will be closer).
 But then return here on another day.
 Omodos is about 40 kilometers from the historic center of Limassol.
 Thus it may be better to come back on that day when you have more time.

 Limassol doesn’t need any introduction.
-It is one of the oldest cities on the Cyprus island with 4,000 years old history, a major municipality, and an important Mediterranean port.
+It is one of the oldest cities on Cyprus island with 4,000 years old history, a major municipality, and an important Mediterranean port.

 Limassol is famous for many things.
 For its cultural traditions, stylish hotels, quirky bars, antique architecture, archaeological parks, waterparks, and more.

-Limassol marina by the way looks like a mini-city in a larger city with restaurants, mini promenade, and shopping centers.
+Limassol Marina by the way looks like a mini-city in a larger city with restaurants, mini promenade, and shopping centers.
 I recommend you Marina Breeze Lounge Bar where a local chef cooks excellent octopuses and other seafood delicacies.
 They have a varied menu and beautiful views.
 Prices are moderate, lunch for two will cost around 30-40 Euros.

 Where to Stay on a Road Trip From Larnaca to Limassol

-As I mentioned above, you can do this road trip in one day if leaving Larnaca early and arriving in Limassol late.
+As I mentioned above, you can do this road trip in one day if leaving Larnaca early and arrive in Limassol late.
 Yet, a few villages on this route are so cute and special that you’d want to pause in one of them for a night.